performing ourselves

 movement

 by Lucia Biondi and Teddy Tedholm.Their improvisation is based on movement scores in the above book.
 The scores were made from writing and plotting data from my own body.
-The movements from Teddy and Lucia were processed into lines and points, and plotted to become graphical scores for sound.
+The movements of Teddy and Lucia were processed into lines and points and plotted to produce graphical scores for sound.

 score 1